Davis Wendzel

-Davis McKee Wendzel (born May 23, 1997) is an American professional baseball infielder in the Texas Rangers organization.
+Davis McKee Wendzel (born May 23, 1997) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers.
 He played college baseball for the Baylor Bears.
+The Rangers selected him selected in the first round of the 2019 MLB draft, and he made his MLB debut with Texas in 2024, playing 27 games before the team traded him to the Reds.

 Amateur career

 Wendzel attended JSerra Catholic High School in San Juan Capistrano, California.
-Unselected in the 2016 Major League Baseball draft, he enrolled at Baylor University to play college baseball for the Baylor Bears.
+He enrolled at Baylor University to play college baseball for the Baylor Bears.

-In 2017, Wendzel's freshman year at Baylor, he appeared in fifty games (47 being starts), hitting .301 with eight home runs and thirty RBIs, earning a spot on the Big 12 All-Freshman Team.
+In 2017, Wendzel's freshman year at Baylor, he appeared in 50 games (47 being starts), hitting .301 with eight home runs and thirty RBIs, earning a spot on the Big 12 All-Freshman Team.
 As a sophomore in 2018, he started 58 games and batted .310 with eight home runs and 49 RBIs.
-After the season, he was selected by the Boston Red Sox in the 37th round of the 2018 MLB draft, but did not sign.
+He was selected by the Boston Red Sox in the 37th round of the 2018 Major League Baseball draft but did not sign.
 He played in the Cape Cod Baseball League for the Hyannis Harbor Hawks that summer.
-In 2019, his junior season, he hit .367 with eight home runs, 42 RBIs, and 11 stolen bases in 46 games and was named the 2019 Big 12 Co-Player of the Year (along with Texas Tech's Josh Jung).
+In 2019, his junior season, he hit .367 with eight home runs, 42 RBIs, and 11 stolen bases in 46 games and was named the 2019 Big 12 Co-Player of the Year, along with future teammate Josh Jung of Texas Tech.